 Some are Energy Star rated which lends a bit of confidence and credibility.
 Also, Energy Star skylights qualify for a federal energy tax credit.

-Windows also fall in this category and there are plenty of options today.
+Energy-efficient windows also fall in this category and there are plenty of options today.
 They also qualify for an energy tax credit.

 If you happen to be renovating your home rather than undergoing new construction, it is worth thinking about upgrading and relocating energy efficient replacement windows.